bbauska/UofM-Inter-with-JavaScript/README.md

 ## The History of &#34;Debugging&#34;

-If you want to learn more about the history of debugging, here is an article that talks about the fact that two different people are credited with the term, Grace Hopper and Thomas Edison
+If you want to learn more about the history of debugging, <a href="http://theinstitute.ieee.org/tech-history/technology-history/did-you-know-edison-coined-the-term-bug>here</a> is an article that talks about the fact that two different people are credited with the term, Grace Hopper and Thomas Edison